Thorium/the-elmish-book/chapters/fable/observations.md

 <code>Async.Sleep</code> with Fable is implemented using <code>setTimeout</code> under the hood, however the implementation is more advanced and provides built-in support for cancellation.
 </div>

 The above snippet uses native JavaScript and makes use of Fable's interop capabilities.
 Don't worry if you do not understand this right away because of the `Emit` attribute or the `jsNative` value; there will be a whole chapter devoted to interoperability from Fable.
-The take away from this is that it is straightforward and easy to use native functionality when needed.
+The takeaway from this is that it is straightforward and easy to use native functionality when needed.

 ### Unsupported Features